RoboCrafty/f1Tenth_CPS_ROS/README.md

 # IMPORTANT NOTE

 Anyone viewing this repository is strongly encouraged to go through the commit history.
 The commit log is very detailed and contains many different commits for a wide variety of tasks, making it a valuable resource for understanding the project's development and the rationale behind specific changes.

+Additionally, please pay special attention to the multiplexer setup and controller selection:

+- **Multiplexer setup:**
+  The multiplexer node is located at:
+  `our_controller/src/mux.cpp`
+  Depending on whether you are testing in simulation or on the real vehicle, you must adjust the topics in this file:
+  - **Simulation:**
+    - Comment out the line that publishes to `/vesc/low_level/ackermann_cmd_mux/input/teleop`
+    - Uncomment the line that publishes to `/drive`
+  - **Real car:**
+    - Uncomment the line that publishes to `/vesc/low_level/ackermann_cmd_mux/input/teleop`
+    - Comment out the line that publishes to `/drive`

+- **Controller launch file:**
+  The custom controller launch file used in this report is located at:
+  `our_controller/launch/controller.launch`
+  In this file, you can select which controller to run by commenting/uncommenting the corresponding nodes:
+  - Gap Follower Controller (`Gap_Follow_Controller`)
+  - PID Controller (`pid_controller`)
+  - PID Projection Controller (`pid_projection_controller`)
+  - AEB (`aeb`) – always keep uncommented for safety

+  Example: in the current setup, the Gap Follower and AEB are uncommented.
+To run a different controller, simply uncomment the desired controller node and comment out the others.

+- **Simulator launch file:**
+  The provided simulator launch file is located at:
+  `f110_simulator/launch/simulator.launch`
+  Launch the simulator first before running your controller launch file.

+Following these instructions ensures the correct topics and controllers are active depending on your setup.

+This ensures the correct topic is used depending on whether you are simulating or running on the real vehicle.
 # F1Tenth CPS Lab

 A ROS-based autonomous vehicle simulation and control project for the F1Tenth platform.
 This repository contains simulation environments, controllers, and utility nodes for developing and testing autonomous driving algorithms.